bogeeee/restfuncs/readme.md

 To specify what you want to **receive** in the response, Set the `Accept` header to
  - `application/json` _(**default**)_ - Mind that JSON lacks support for some Data types.
  - [`application/brillout-json`](https://www.npmjs.com/package/@brillout/json-serializer) - Better.

+## Using websockets
+**Tl;dr:** The RestfuncsClient already uses Websockets by default.
+There's usually nothing to configure.

+It is required that you use the `restfuncsExpress()` instead of `express()` server, like shown in the [getting started chapter/server.ts](#getting-started).
+Make sure, the path `/engine.io_restfuncs` is reachable and not blocked by your proxy.
+See `ServerOptions#engineIoOptions.path`.
+Also see the `RestfuncsClientOptions#useSocket` and `RestfuncsClientOptions#shareSocketConnections` options.

+## Error handling
+**Tl;dr:** usually no need to implement it, because Restfuncs already brings a comprehensive reporting to the client.

+Besides that, there are options to tweak: See `ServerSessionOptions#logErrors` and `ServerSessionOptions#exposeErrors`.

+## Errors with http status code or special errors
+If, for some specific occurrence, you need to specify the http status code or have the error always (in production) be sent to the client or have custom error properties which should (always) be sent to the client, then throw a `new CommunicationError(...message..., {httpStatusCode: ...})` or a custom subclass of it.
+Here's the import: `import {CommunicationError} from "restfuncs-server"`

 # Security